 Life is like a box of chocolates.
 You never know what you’re gonna get. ~ Forrest Gump

-Life is a pendulum of good days and bad.
-There is no prediction of how things will turn a month, year or a decade down the line.
-There’ll be many unexpected twists and turns, you’ll never be able to fathom today.
-Best way to go about leading life is to go with the flow.
+Life is a pendulum with good and bad days.
+You can never predict how things will turn out in a month, year or a decade.
+There’ll be many unexpected twists and turns, hence the best way to lead life is to go with the flow.

-Krishna says, we should take each day as it comes, live in the present, worrying too much about the future or thinking about the past will get you nowhere.
-You’ll waste precious time of the present contemplating, procrastinating or just getting lost in the whirlwind of ‘what ifs’ and ‘should haves’.
-Having said that, one should also have some plans, plans that are actionable, not just fantasies of future.
-Planning is good, procrastination is not.
-Planning provides perspective to life, a road map for productivity and life ahead.
-Make plans, that will satisfy your being, something which makes you get up in the morning with a purpose.
+Shri Krishna says, we should take each day as it comes, live in the present, worrying too much about the future or thinking about the past will get you nowhere.
+You’ll waste precious time contemplating, procrastinating or just getting lost in the whirlwind of ‘what ifs’ and ‘should haves’.
+Having said that, one should also have some plans, plans that are actionable and not just fantasies.

 We go through a lot of life changing experiences which leave an everlasting mark on us.
-Sometimes we don’t even choose the path we are on, we are coerced to get on it as it may reap maximum benefits.
-But then what, we see our life passing by, doing things we may or may not like and keep following the other norms till the end.
-Hence time is the most precious commodity and we should have done at-least half of the things on our bucket list before we get married.
+Sometimes we don’t even choose the path we are on, we are coerced to get on it as it may reap the maximum benefits.
+But then we see our life passing by, doing things we may or may not like and following the norms till the end.

 - Travel solo – traveling unravels a different side to you.
-Hence most of my friends who ask for a relationship advice, I tell them to go on a trip with their opposites.
-Travelling solo is a notch higher, it is an empowering experience where different aspects of your brain, senses and physical abilities are tested.
+Travelling solo is an empowering experience where different aspects of your brain, senses and physical abilities are tested.

-- Learn a new language – it has been proven by science, when you learn a new language your problem-solving capacity, critical-thinking, concentration, multitasking and listening skills are enhanced.
+- Learn a new language – it has been proven by science, when you learn a new language your problem-solving capacity, critical-thinking and concentration skills are enhanced.
 It also helps in slowing mental ageing process, as new networks in your brain are created.

 - Cook a meal – in present times we depend a lot on takeaways and home deliveries, which is not only bad for our health but also taxing on our pockets.